rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/_index.md

 ## Namespaces

-Within Rancher, you can further divide projects into different Kubernetes [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/), which are virtual clusters backed by a physical cluster.
-You can then assign resources within a project to individual namespaces.
+Within Rancher, you can further divide projects into different [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/), which are virtual clusters within a project backed by a physical cluster.
+Should you require another level of organization beyond projects and the `default` namespace, you can use multiple namespaces to isolate applications and resources.

-For more information, see the [Kubernetes Namespaces Documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+Although we recommend assigning resources at the project level so that each namespace can inherit them, you can override this inheritance by assigning resources explicitly to a namespace.

+>**Note:** Although you can assign role-based access to namespaces in the base version of Kubernetes, you cannot assign roles to namespaces in Rancher.
+Instead, assign role-based access at the project level.

 ### Creating Namespaces

-Create a new namespace to isolate users and apps in a project.
+Create a new namespace to isolate apps and resources in a project.

-Depending on your role within Rancher and your organization, the context in which you create a namespace changes.
-Expand one of the sections below based on your role in Rancher.

-- If you're a cluster owner/member, you'll create namespaces in context of your cluster.
-Follow For **Cluster Owners/Members**.
-- If you're a project owner/member, you'll create namespaces in the context of your project.
-Follow **For Project Owners/Members**.

 >**Tip:** When working with project resources that you can assign to a namespace (i.e., [workloads]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/workloads/deploy-workloads/), [certificates]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/certificates/), [ConfigMaps]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/configmaps), etc.) you can create a namespace on the fly.

-{{% accordion id="cluster" label="For Cluster Owners/Members" %}}
-1. From the **Global** view, open the cluster that you want to add a namespace to.

-1. From the main menu, select **Projects/Namespaces**.

-1. Find the project that you want to add the namespace to.
-Then click the corresponding **Add Namespace** button.

-1. Enter a **Name** for the namespace.
-Then select the **Project** to which you want to add the namespace.

-{{% /accordion %}}
-{{% accordion id="project" label="For Project Owners/Members" %}}
 1. From the **Global** view, open the project where you want to create a namespace.

+    >**Tip:** As a best practice, we recommend creating namespaces from the project level.
+However, cluster owners and members can can create them from the cluster level as well.

 1. From the main menu, select **Namespace**.
 The click **Add Namespace**.

 1. Enter a **Name** and then click **Create**.

-{{% /accordion %}}

 **Result:** Your namespace is added to the project.
 You can begin assigning cluster resources to the namespace.